MicrosoftDocs/azure-docs/articles/asc-for-iot/how-to-deploy-edge.md

    | edgeHub | asotcontainerregistry.azurecr.io/edgehub:1.04-preview |
    | edgeAgent | mcr.microsoft.com/azureiotedge-agent:1.0 |

-   If this is not the case, check that your Edge deployment manifest is aligned with the recommended settings.
-See [Deploy Edge module](#Deployment-using-Azure-portal) for more details.
+   If this is not the case, check that your IoT Edge deployment manifest is aligned with the recommended settings.
+See [Deploy IoT Edge module](#Deployment-using-Azure-portal) for more details.

 1. View module logs